Wired for change. FUELLED BY ADVENTURE.

 Designed packaging and digital media for Dyson’s DC15 “The Ball” and Car Cleaning Kit.

-Rolled out Dolby’s refreshed brand across the UK & Europe.
+Rolled out Dolby’s refreshed brand and digital media across the UK & Europe.

 Building My Own agency